1xn/wp-avatar-filter/README.md

 ## Installation

 ## Download the wp-avatar-filter plugin.
+- edit the example.com URL inside the php code with your URL
 - Create a new folder called wp-avatar-filter in the /wp-content/plugins/ directory.
 - Upload the plugin files to the wp-avatar-filter directory, or upload the zip file directly from the WordPress admin interface.
 - Activate the wp-avatar-filter plugin through the 'Plugins' menu in WordPress.